primesoft-group/oneconnexx-docs/_pages/addins/en/filecopy.md

 - Click "Add a permission"
 - Select "Microsoft Graph"
 - Select "Application permission"
-- Search for "Files.ReadWrite.All" and check the checkbox
+- Search for "Files.ReadWrite.All" (grant access to all document libraries in all sites) or "Sites.Selected" (grant access to all documtn libraries in selected sites) and check the checkbox
 - Click "Add permission"
 - Click "Grant admin conset"